Francisco Vázquez de Coronado: Expedition end

 Vázquez de Coronado returned to the Tiguex Province in New Mexico from Quivira and was badly injured in a fall from his horse "after the winter was over", according to the chronicler Castañeda—probably in March 1542.
 During a long convalescence, he and his expeditionaries decided to return to New Spain (Mexico).
 Vázquez de Coronado and his expedition departed New Mexico in early April 1542, leaving behind two friars.
 His expedition had been a failure.
 Although he remained governor of Nueva Galicia until 1544, the expedition forced him into bankruptcy and resulted in charges of war crimes being brought against him and his field master, Cárdenas.
 Vázquez de Coronado was cleared by his friends on the Audiencia, but Cárdenas was convicted in Spain of basically the same charges by the Council of the Indies.
 Vázquez de Coronado remained in Mexico City, where he died of an infectious disease on September 22, 1554.
 He was buried under the altar of the Church of Santo Domingo in Mexico City.

-Vázquez de Coronado caused a large loss of life among the Puebloans, both from the battles he fought with them in the Tiguex War and from the demands for food and clothing that he levied on their fragile economies.
-However, thirty-nine years later when the Spanish again visited the Southwestern United States, they found little evidence that Vázquez de Coronado had any lasting cultural influences on the Indians except for their surprise at seeing several light-skinned and light-haired Puebloans.